 The results in Table 2 indicate that M&As act as a catalyst for technology adoption documented to replace workers performing repetitive, routine tasks (Autor, Levy, and Murnane, 2003; Autor and Dorn, 2013).
-These workers are assumed to be disproportionately represented in the middle of the income distribution, predicting an increase in wage polarization.
 At the same time, technological adoption should also increase demand for high skill workers as new technology disproportionally increases productivity of high skill employees.
 Consistent with this argument, we find an increase in the share of high-skill employees in treated establishments following the M&A as compared to the group of control establishments.
-Table 3 repeats the specifications in Table 2 and shows a 2.4%-4.6% increase in the share of high-skill employees.
-The coefficients are also statistically significant at the 5% level after controlling for local economic shocks in columns 3-5.
+Table 3 repeats the specifications in Table 2 and shows a 0.9%-1.3% increase in the share of high-skill employees.
+The coefficients are also statistically significant at the 1% or 5% level after controlling for industry and local economic shocks.